Factory Gate Meetings

 Executive Committee Meetings

-The sixteen-member Executive Committee of GLU is the governing and decision making body of the union.
+The nineteen-member Executive Committee of GLU is the governing and decision making body of the union.
 They represent the nearly 1000 members of the union and meet at least once a month.
 All issues of importance for the union are discussed at the meeting and decisions are made.
 Strengthening the membership of the union, services to be offered to union members, problems faced by workers in the factories and within the community, advocacy with companies and the Government are some of the major issues that come up for discussion.
 Detailed planning for capacity building programmes for union leaders, awareness programmes for workers, publicity for the union, mass contact programmes are all discussed and designed by the Executive Committee.
 The committee is also responsible for the annual General Body meeting of the members and for conducting the elections to fill the positions of office bearers of the union.

 Family and Individual Counseling

 Many of the families of garment workers are women headed households.
 The reasons for this are many.
 Women from rural families migrate to the city in search of employment at a young age.
 Many of them settle down in the city and eventually begin a family.
 Husbands of women garment workers are also employed in the informal sector which is not governed by labour regulations.
 They most often work on a daily wage basis as painters, electricians, construction workers, vendors or auto rickshaw drivers.
 None of these jobs are covered by social security schemes and therefore on days when they cannot work due to illness or other reasons, they go without a wage.
 This is one more reason for the poverty and distress of the families of women garment workers.